dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 someone or *know* that you've got the chips stacked so you're not depending on trust to mitigate risk.

-If you haven't figured this out, I'm a very, very paranoid person. *Contents fragile once damaged.*
+> If you haven't figured this out, I'm a very, very paranoid
+> person. *Contents fragile once damaged.*

-This is an oddly specific scenario and not likely, but I can imagine that there would be other scenarios, difficult to foresee until you get bit once or twice.
+The example above is an oddly specific scenario.
+It's not likely, but I can imagine that there would be other scenarios, difficult to foresee or even generalize to put into words -- until you get bit once or twice.
 More to the point, any problems that arise would distract from your duties as a politician.
 But, if you have significant assets, then you probably already have people you trust who help you run the show.

 #### Investing in Specific Industries Invites Problems